ImperialLabs/pagerduty-slapin/README.md

   type: container
   managed: true # Choose True or False for SLAPI management
   listen_type: passive # Choose passive or active.
-  messageData: true # True/False to accept the message data from who sent a message
+  message_data: true # True/False to accept the message data from who sent a message
   config:
     name: pager # Name of instance
     Image: 'slapi/pagerduty' # Enter user/repo (standard docker pull procedures), you can also pull from a private repo via domain.com/repo